ansible/ansible-lint/README.md

 Configuration File
 ==================

 Ansible-lint supports local configuration via a `.ansible-lint` configuration file.
 Ansible-lint checks the working directory for the presence of this file and applies any configuration found there.
+The configuration file location can also be overridden via the `-F path/to/file` CLI flag.

 The following values are supported and function identically to their CLI counterparts.